 How an ESOP Works

-Close up of watch gears - see how it works.
+Close up of watch gears.

 February 7, 2022 Steve Berman

 The mechanics of employee stock ownership plans are a frequent source of confusion.
-Understanding how a trust gains equity, allocates shares, and how sponsors repurchase stock are among the most important concepts in an ESOP education.
+Understanding how a trust gains equity, allocates shares, and how sponsors repurchase company stock are among the most important concepts in an ESOP education.

 So, let’s dive-in and cover these core principles.

-ESOP shares aren’t directly transferred to employees.
+A sponsor company's stock isn't directly transferred to employees.
 Instead, an employee trust (or ESOT) acquires equity, holds the shares for the benefit of plan participants, and manages all allocations.

 In general, the trust represents the employee owners’ interests vis-à-vis the company sponsoring the plan.
 A trustee – often selected by an ESOP committee designated by the company’s board of directors – acts as the shareholder of record and has a fiduciary obligation to all plan participants.